sahilfaizal01/InsureLLM/README.md

 * Increase/Decrease overlap

 ## 1. Simple RAG
-This is a naive RAG implementation to help customers understand the background of employees and the products offered by an Insurance Company. <br> Some improvements:
+This is a naive RAG implementation to help customers understand the background of employees and the products offered by an Insurance Company.
+Some improvements:
 * **Error:** Unable to retrieve info present in the database
 * **Solution:** Here, I was able to resolve the retrieval error by changing the number of retrieved chunks to 25 compared to the default.
 ### Output using Default Config